dfds/roadmap/RFCs/RFC 001 API Standards 1.0.md

 - Other-than-HTTP communication paradigms, such as GraphQL and event-driven systems
 - Client behaviour restrictions

-Some topics may be marked with [TODO].
+Some topics may be marked with [TODO] or [to be defined].
 These must be fleshed out during the drafting period, alternatively removed if consensus is that the topic should not be covered.

 ## Context